 Priego Castle

-From Medina Bagha to the Order of Calatrava
+From Medina Baguh to the Order of Calatrava

 Its walls have witnessed sieges, betrayals by squires, and the consolidation of the powerful Marquisate of Priego.
-After centuries of abandonment and use as a cereal silo, today it re-emerges as a monument guarding the memory of the Moorish Band.
+After centuries of neglect and use as a grain silo, today it has been restored as a monument that guards the Nasrid border.

 Secrets and Curiosities